 Why Beauty Is Such An Integral Part Of Life (and Meditation)

 Many of my friends are interested in politics and current affairs.
 They regularly go to protests and support humanitarian efforts around the world.
-For example, one friend is using her PHD in eye surgery to help solve blindness in developing countries.
+For example, one friend is working as an eye doctor to solve blindness in developing countries.
 Another works for a wiki leaks style company, passionate about preserving our online privacy.
 Another is interested in the politics of sex and gender.
 She works tirelessly to rebalance feminine oppression and promote equality.

 “Pavel Konstantinovitch,” he said in an imploring voice, “don’t be calm and contented, don’t let yourself be put to sleep!
 While you are young, strong, confident, be not weary in well-doing!
 There is no happiness, and there ought not to be; but if there is a meaning and an object in life, that meaning and object is not our happiness, but something greater and more rational.
 Do good!” – Chekhov, Gooseberries.

 Reflecting on this quote from Chekhov leads me to think back to the times that I have been directly involved in the political sphere.
-In a previous incarnation, I studied politics and worked in The House Of Parliament for MP’s Iain Duncan Smith and Greg Clarke, also making a cameo at The Centre For Social Justice in Lambeth North in London.
+In a previous incarnation, I studied politics and worked in London at The House Of Parliament for MP’s Iain Duncan Smith and Greg Clarke, also making a cameo at The Centre For Social Justice in Lambeth North in London.
 I was really keen to get the world moving.
-If a friend had said to me, back then, that they didn't know who the Prime Minister was, or how voting worked, I would've been aghast.
+If a friend had said to me, back then, that they didn’t know who the Prime Minister was, or how voting worked, I would’ve been aghast.

 Yet as time has passed my interest has changed shape and moved from the political to the psychological, through the spiritual and now as it rests today, in the poetical.
 My exploration of these fields has been a result of following my interest as it’s blossomed moment to moment.